OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 Octopus is great at managing the progression of your changes through development, test, and production environments.
 It also handles branching strategies like hotfixes nicely through the use of channels, allowing you to bypass certain environments and push packages with matching version rules (like having the word `hotfix` in the version release field) straight to production in an emergency.

 But what about feature branches?
-In this blog post I break down exactly what a feature branch is, and how you can manage them in Octopus.
+In this blog post, I break down exactly what a feature branch is, and how you can manage them in Octopus.

 ## What is a feature branch?